-Conte was appointed as the new head coach of Chelsea in the summer of 2016 following a spell as the head coach of Italy.
+Conte was appointed as the new head coach of Chelsea in the summer of 2016 following a spell as head coach of Italy.

 Conte got off to a flying start with his new club, with a switch in formation back to his preferred 3-4-3 helping Chelsea go on an impressive 13-match winning run, breaking their own club record and equalling the league record in the process.

-During that time Conte also became the first ever Premier League manager to win three consecutive Manager of the Month awards.
+Conte also became the first ever Premier League manager to win three consecutive Manager of the Month awards.
 Quite some achievement for his first few months in charge.

 After a dream start to life at Chelsea, it certainly ended on a sour note for the Italian.